19th Century Tomato Ketchup production in Yau Ma Tei – where exactly?

 This was a very early article in Newsletter 4, from the pre-website days, which was sent out as an email on 7th February 2013.

-Where was this 1881 ketchup factory in Yau Ma Tei?
+Where was the 1881 ketchup factory in Yau Ma Tei mentioned below?
 And can anyone provide more information about it?